 We project to develop uses cases on eight key energy topics: renewables, hydrogen, nuclear, energy efficiency, electric vehicles, local energy communities, networks and compliance and traceability.

 We invite all European companies, including start-ups, suppliers and energy producers working in the energy sector to join us!
 Have a look at the energy data space presentation.

 The Mobility Data Space aims at enhancing user experience in mobility, while creating new business opportunities for the ecosystem’s members.
 While addressing the challenge that travel data tends to held in many different places and by a wide range of actors such as airlines and hotels, the key question is how to ensure data sovereignty, guarantee privacy and nurture trade while this industry is in a state of flux.

-The Finance and Insurance data space, having been established by French and German banks, European cloud service providers and insurance companies, is now extending its invitation to other countries, companies and smaller actors in the field of technology.
-It is currently working to prioritise its aims for 2021 and is setting up the relevant working groups.
+The Finance and Insurance data space, having been originally established by French and German banks, European cloud service providers, public institutions and insurance companies, is now extending its reach to Italy, Luxembourg, Belgium, Finland, Austria, and Poland (and any other country welcome).

 A data space focusing on Space was established at the end of November 2020.
 Given the extent to which our everyday lives depend on space data, it is crucial that this data can be handled securely and efficiently, ensuring European data sovereignty.

 But that’s not all.
 More data spaces, such as “Smart Living”, “Public Sector”, “Agriculture”, “Education”, “Geoinformation” and “Smart City” are planned or are currently in development.
 We regularly publish information on this in our News and on this page.